rcap107/rcap107.github.io/content/posts/about-me/about.md

 subject of automated models for data cleaning.
 During my PhD,  I worked mostly on how to convert tabular data into embeddings, and on how to use said embeddings for "doing stuff".
 I have published my work in SIGMOD and presented it in a number of different venues.
+All my publications are available in [here](/publications).

 On the personal side, I am a big fan of gaming (in some posts I might nerd out on some of my favorite titles), technology and history, as some of my previous colleagues might attest.
+I'm also trying to become a "maker" and build IoT devices to bore my dad with.

 If you read this far, thanks, and I hope you'll enjoy the blog!